Leading SAFe (Scaled Agile Framework) Exam Notes

 value criticality opportunity enablement

-What is Program Increment (PI) and its Events?
+What is PI Planning and its events?

-What is PI Uncommitted Objectives?
+What are PI Uncommitted Objectives?

 Uncommitted objectives are used to identify work that can be variable within the scope of a PI.
 The work is planned, but the outcome is simply not certain.
 Teams can apply uncommitted objectives whenever there is low confidence in meeting the objective.
 This can be due to many circumstances: